Make Your Life Extraordinary

 What you will Achieve from this Program

-The holder of a Flight Instructor Rating may conduct dual flight instruction for issuance of Recreational Pilot Permits, Private Pilot Licences, Night Ratings, VFR OTT Ratings, and Commercial Pilot Licences.
-Additionally, provided they meet the experience and qualifications requirements established by Transport Canada, Flight Instructor may conduct dual flight instruction for the issuance of Instrument Ratings, Multi-engine Class Ratings, Seaplane Ratings, and Ultra-light Pilot Permits.
+Instructing for Advanced Ratings: Subject to meeting the experience and qualifications requirements established by Transport Canada, Flight Instructors may also provide dual flight instruction for the issuance of advanced ratings, such as Instrument Ratings, Multi-engine Class Ratings, Seaplane Ratings, and Ultra-light Pilot Permits.

 Overview of Pilot Training